Most of the photons that reionized the Universe came from dwarf galaxies

-Cosmic reionization corresponds to a dramatic transition between neutral hydrogen pervading the entire space and the complexity of the present-day Universe, marking a major phase change of baryons in our Universe.
-Galaxies have long been thought to be the best candidates for providing the required radiation to complete the reionization process by $z=6$\cite{stark16}.
-Ultimately, the ability of galaxies to reionize the Universe will depend on their production of ionizing photon density per unit of time which is available to ionize the intergalactic neutral gas.
-This quantity can be summarized by the following relation: $\dot{n}_{\rm ion} = f_{\rm esc}$ \xiion\ $\rho_{UV}$, where $\rho_{UV}$ is the non-ionizing UV luminosity density at 1500 \AA, \xiion\ is the ionizing photon production efficiency which represents the number of ionizing photons (Lyman continuum photons, LyC) per unit UV luminosity density, and \fesc\ is the fraction of this LyC radiation that escapes the galaxy to ionize the IGM\cite{robertson22}.
-It is now well-established that faint galaxies (\muv$>-18$) are the dominant source of UV radiation during the EoR \cite{atek15b,finkelstein15,bouwens17b,ishigaki18,robertson21}, although recent \jwst\ observations are unveiling a number of faint active galactic nuclei (AGNs) at $3<z<7$\cite{labbe23,matthee23b,kocevski23}.
-The ionizing properties of these galaxies however are virtually unknown.
-For example, measurements of their ionizing efficiency \xiion\ have proven challenging even with the deepest \jwst\ spectroscopic surveys, which are limited to galaxies brighter than \muv$\sim-18$\cite{fujimoto23,matthee23}.
-For the first time, we report direct spectroscopic measurements of the ionizing efficiency \xiion\ of the faint population of galaxies during the EoR.
+The ability of galaxies to reionize the Universe depends on their production of ionizing photon density per unit of time and the fraction of this radiation that escapes to ionize the intergalactic neutral gas.
+This quantity can be summarized by the following relation: $\dot{n}_{\rm ion} = f_{\rm esc}$ $\xi_{\mathrm{ion}}$\ $\rho_{UV}$, where $\rho_{UV}$ is the non-ionizing UV luminosity density at 1500 \AA, $\xi_{\mathrm{ion}}$\ is the ionizing photon production efficiency which represents the number of ionizing photons (Lyman continuum photons, LyC) per unit UV luminosity density, and $f_{\rm esc}$\ is the fraction of this LyC radiation that escapes the galaxy to ionize the IGM\cite{robertson22}.
+It is now well-established that faint galaxies ($M_{\rm UV} \sim-18$\cite{fujimoto23}.
+We report direct spectroscopic measurements of the ionizing efficiency $\xi_{\mathrm{ion}}$\ of the faint population of galaxies during the epoch of reionization.